Geography and Geology

 The program of study is designed to provide professional training and develop scholarly analytical skills in Geography and Geology with applications in one of four options: 1) Geography; 2) Geology; 3) Geospatial Science; or 4) Planning.
 This program emphasizes the integration of the theoretical frameworks of Geography and Geology and Geospatial Science principles.
 By combining these areas, students will be able to address research problems regarding environmental issues and resource management.

 Funding for graduate students in Geography and Geology is available through application for competitive graduate assistantships which carry both a stipend and fee waiver.
-Applications for graduate assistantships should be submitted directly to the Graduate Program Director in the Department of Geography, Geology and Planning.
+Applications for graduate assistantships should be submitted directly to the Graduate Program Director in the School of Earth, Environment and Sustainability.
 Additional graduate assistantships may also be available through listings by other departments and offices.

-The Department's Graduate Admissions Committee requests the following materials from each applicant:
+The School's Graduate Admissions Committee requests the following materials from each applicant:

-- Official transcripts from all previously attended institutions of higher education;
+- Transcripts from all previously attended institutions of higher education;

-- Three letters of recommendation from persons familiar with the candidate's academic abilities and professional potential.
+- Three letters of recommendation from persons familiar with the candidate's academic abilities and professional potential sent within the online application system (GradCAS), by listing the reference's name and e-address in the system;

-- Separate application to the GGP Program Director for a graduate assistantship, if desired.
+- Separate application to the SEES Program Director for a graduate assistantship, if desired.
 The application for graduate assistantship is available at the Graduate College website.

 Since no specific undergraduate major is required, some students may be admitted on a conditional basis if they lack sufficient academic experience to take the required core courses.
 In these cases, specific undergraduate courses may be required before full admission is granted.
 Undergraduates interested in this program are encouraged to include courses in cartography, aerial photography interpretation, statistics, chemistry, biology and environmental science.
-Calculus and physics may be required for studies in some areas of geology.
+Students applying to the geology track should first contact the Director of Graduate Studies if they do not hold a comprehensive Bachelor of Science in geology undergraduate degree.

 Accelerated Master's Degree option

 Eligible Missouri State University undergraduate majors in Geography, Geospatial Sciences, Geology, and Planning may apply for preliminary acceptance into the Geography and Geology program after admission requirements for the accelerated masters option have been satisfied.
 If accepted, a maximum of 12 credit hours from approved graduate-level courses may be counted toward both the graduate and undergraduate degrees (Mixed Credit).
 This option allows students with advanced course work in Geography, Geospatial Sciences, Geology, or Planning to complete a masters degree in three full semesters and one summer semester.
 Students can choose from GEO 651, GEO 666, GEO 668, GLG 690, GLG 672, GLG 673, GLG 680.
-Contact the Department of Geography, Geology and Planning for further information and guidelines.
+Contact the School of Earth, Environment and Sustainability for further information and guidelines.

 Admission Requirements for Accelerated Master's option